nopnop2002/Arduino-MatrixControl/README.md

 ```

 # Documentation
-Documentation for the library is on the [Github Project Pages](http://wayoda.github.io/LedControl/)
+Documentation for the library is on the [Github Project Pages](http://wayoda.github.io/LedControl/).
+__This library is compatible with the original library.__

 # Install
-The library can be installed using the [standard Arduino library install procedure](http://arduino.cc/en/Guide/Libraries)
+The library can be installed using the [standard Arduino library install procedure](http://arduino.cc/en/Guide/Libraries).

 # Wiring
 See source code.